Fixes location of hyperkit executable with recent builds of Docker for Mac Signed-off-by: Justin Cormack <justin.cormack@docker.com>

 The Yaml format is loosely based on Docker Compose:

-For the images, you can specify the configuration much like Compose, with some changes, eg capabilities
+For the images, you can specify the configuration much like Compose, with some changes, eg capabilities must be specified in full, rather than add and drop, and

-there are no volumes only binds
+there are no volumes only binds.

 The config is liable to be changed, and there are missing features; full documentation will be available shortly.